jhallen/exorsim/README.md

 	mdos	This provides file access to MDOS diskette images

-	edos	This provides file access to EDOS-II diskette images
+	edos	This provides read-only file access to EDOS-II diskette images

 	unasm	This is a stand-alone 6800 disassember

-	imdx	Utility to extract disk images from .imd files
+	imdx	Utility to extract disk images from .imd files (so that you don't have to run MS-DOS)

+	lpf	Convert ASCII line printer output (66 lines per page) to PostScript.
+Then use ps2pdf to generate a .PDF file.

 # Blank disks